Sociolinguistics: Social language codes

-Basil Bernstein, a well-known British socio-linguist, devised in his book, 'Elaborated and restricted codes: their social origins and some consequences,' a method for categorizing language codes according to variable emphases on verbal and extraverbal communication.
+Basil Bernstein, a well-known British sociolinguist, devised in his book, Elaborated and restricted codes: their social origins and some consequences, a method for categorizing language codes according to variable emphases on verbal and extraverbal communication.
 He claimed that factors like family orientation, social control, verbal feedback, and possibly social class contributed to the development of the two codes: elaborated and restricted.

 Restricted code

 According to Basil Bernstein, the restricted code exemplified the predominance of extraverbal communication, with an emphasis on interpersonal connection over individual expression.
-His theory places this code within environments that operate according to established social structures that predetermine the roles of their members, in which the commonality of interests and intents due to a shared local identity creates a predictability of discrete intent and therefore a simplification of verbal utterances.
-Such environments may include military, religious, and legal atmospheres, criminal and prison subcultures, long-term married relationships and friendships between children.
-Due to the strong bonds between speakers, explicit verbal communication is often rendered unnecessary and individual expression irrelevant.
+His theory places the code within environments that operate according to established social structures that predetermine the roles of their members in which the commonality of interests and intents from a shared local identity creates a predictability of discrete intent and therefore a simplification of verbal utterances.
+Such environments may include military, religious, and legal atmospheres; criminal and prison subcultures; long-term married relationships; and friendships between children.

+The strong bonds between speakers often renders explicit verbal communication unnecessary and individual expression irrelevant.
 However, simplification is not a sign of a lack of intelligence or complexity within the code; rather, communication is performed more through extraverbal means (facial expression, touch, etc.) in order to affirm the speakers' bond.
-Bernstein notes the example of a young man asking a stranger to dance: there is an established manner of asking, and yet communication is performed through physical graces and the exchange of glances.
+Bernstein notes the example of a young man asking a stranger to dance since there is an established manner of asking, yet communication is performed through physical graces and the exchange of glances.

 As such, implied meaning plays a greater role in this code than in the elaborated code.
 Restricted code also operates to unify speakers and foster solidarity.

 Elaborated code

 Basil Bernstein defined 'elaborated code' according to its emphasis on verbal communication over extraverbal.
 This code is typical in environments where a variety of social roles are available to the individual, to be chosen based upon disposition and temperament.
-Most of the time, speakers of elaborated code utilize a broader lexicon and demonstrate less syntactic predictability than speakers of restricted code.
-The lack of predetermined structure and solidarity requires explicit verbal communication of discrete intent by the individual in order to achieve educational and career success.
-Bernstein notes, with caution, the association of this code with upper classes (while restricted code is associated with lower classes), where the abundance of available resources allows persons to choose their social roles, warning, however, that studies associating the codes with separate social classes used small samples and were subject to significant variation.
-He also asserts that elaborated code originates due to differences in social context rather than intellectual advantages; as such, elaborated code differs from restricted code according to the context-based emphasis on individual advancement over assertion of social/community ties.
+Most of the time, speakers of elaborated code use a broader lexicon and demonstrate less syntactic predictability than speakers of restricted code.
+The lack of predetermined structure and solidarity requires explicit verbal communication of discrete intent by the individual to achieve educational and career success.

+Bernstein notes with caution the association of the code with upper classes (while restricted code is associated with lower classes) since the abundance of available resources allows persons to choose their social roles.
+He warns, however, that studies associating the codes with separate social classes used small samples and were subject to significant variation.

+He also asserts that elaborated code originates from differences in social context, rather than intellectual advantages.
+As such, elaborated code differs from restricted code according to the context-based emphasis on individual advancement over assertion of social/community ties.